- A tiny steamer, great for travel

 However, not all customers are completely satisfied with the SF-435.
 One common complaint is that the device does not have an on/off switch – once it is plugged in, it will begin heating and remain steaming until it is unplugged.
 This is inconvenient for the user and can cause the steamer to run dry very quickly if not careful; it also makes it difficult for the user to put the steamer down while in use.
 An off or pause button would be a welcome addition.

 This product is one of the most inexpensive on the market, and as expected it is not as flawless or powerful as many of its other, higher-quality counterparts.
 If you are looking for a cheap and extremely small steamer to take with you while you travel, this may well be a decent choice.
-Otherwise you may be better suited investing in another product.
+But check out our review of the Pure Enrichment Puresteam before you buy.